Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use

-Tricolor Willow has attractive white-variegated deciduous green foliage with hints of pink which emerges pink in spring.
+Tricolor Willow has attractive white-variegated green foliage with hints of pink which emerges pink in spring on a plant with a round habit of growth.
 The narrow leaves are highly ornamental but do not develop any appreciable fall color.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth bark and brick red branches add an interesting dimension to the landscape.